TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 22/1 Samuel 22.16.md

 ---

-And the king said, Thou shalt surely die, Ahimelech, thou, and all thy father's house.
+The king said, "You shall surely die, Ahimelech, you, and all your father's house."